iottly/iottly.github.io/saet_tutorial.md

   ```

 # stop_tcpdump
-with this command you can killing the process started from start_tcpdump and you would if possible send to Amazon S3 the log_file with the result
+With this command you can kill the process started from start_tcpdump and if you want you can send to Amazon S3 the log_file with the result
 - go to iottly, in the project where the board is connected
 - navigate to the _Console_ tab and expand the panel (with the double arrow on the top right corner of the panel)
 - choose your board (from the list on top of the panel)
 - on _stop_tcpdump_ click _send_
 - if you would send the log_file to Amazon S3 click on the "dest_folder" and choose the destination folder
-- when you click send the command kill the process spawned earlier and if you choose a destination the program send the file to S3 and after delete this file, otherwise if you don't choose the destination folder the program kills only the process leaving the file in memory.
+- when you click send the command kill the process spawned earlier and if you choose a destination the program sends the file to S3 and after deletes this file, otherwise if you don't choose the destination folder the program kills only the process but leaves the file in memory.